HijackAssassin/EventCountdown/README.md

 Importing and Exporting:

-All tiles are saved in a countdown.json file and custom images are saved in a folder named tile_images located at C:\Users\"user"\AppData\Roaming\EventCountdowns for a shortcut to get to the roaming folder you can type %appdata% into the windows search bar.
+All tiles are saved in a countdown.json file and custom images are saved in a folder named tile_images located at the directory below.

+C:\Users\ "user" \AppData\Roaming\EventCountdowns

+For a shortcut to get to the roaming folder you can type %appdata% into the windows search bar.